MAPF-Competition/Start-Kit/Prepare_Your_Submission.md

 # Prepare Your Entry
 To run the program, please refer to [README.md](./README.md) to download the start-kit and compile.

+## System Overview

+<img src="./image/lorr2024_system_overview.jpg" style="margin:auto;display: block;max-width:800px"/>

+The image shows the system overview of the start-kit.
+At each timestep:
+1. the competition system calls the `Entry` for the proposed schedule and plan, providing the `SharedEnv` that stores the current state of the robots and schedule.
+Internally, `Entry` calls `Scheduler` to compute the proposed schedule and calls `Planner` to compute the proposed plan.
+2. Once `Entry` returns, the proposed plan will be passed to the simulator for validation, and the simulator will return the resulting state (current state) if the proposed plan is valid.
+3. The current state and proposed schedule are then passed to the Task Manager to validate the proposed schedule and check which, if any, tasks are progressed or completed.
+The Task Manager also reveals new tasks.
+4. Then the returned current schedule, current state, revealed tasks and other information will be passed to `Entry` through `SharedEnv` at the next timestep.

+Note that, once a robot **opens** its assigned task (completed the first errand of the task), the task cannot be re-scheduled to other robots.

-## Entry Integration and System Overview
+## Entry Integration

 Before you write any code, get familiar with the simulated setups:
 - Coordination system: the location of a robot on the map is a tuple (x,y), where x refers to the row the robot is located in, and y refers to the corresponding column.
 For the first row (the topmost row), x = 0, and for the first column (the leftmost column), y = 0.
 You can find a visualization [here](./image/coordination_system.pdf)
 - Map: the map is a vector of `int`, the index is calculated by linearise the (row, column) of a location to (row * total number of columns of the map) + column, the value is either 1: non-traversable or 0: traversable.
 - A `State` of a robot: a state containing the current location (map location index), current timestep and current facing orientation (0:east, 1:south, 2:west, 3:north).
-- Tasks of robots: a `Task` of a robot contains a list of multiple errands `locations`, the id `task_id`, the id of assigned robot `agent_assigned` and the index of next unfinished errand `idx_next_loc`.
+- Tasks of robots: a `Task` of a robot contains a list of multiple errands `locations`, the id `task_id`, the id of assigned robot `agent_assigned` and the index of the next unfinished errand `idx_next_loc`.
 Each errand is a single location on the map and should be visited one by one in order.
 - `Action` enum: the four possible actions are encoded in our start actions as: FW - forward, CR - Clockwise rotate, CCR - Counter clockwise rotate, W - Wait, NA - Unknown actions
 - The `Entry` class acts as an interface to communicate with the start-kit main simulation.
 At each timestep, the main simulation will call the compute() function of Entry to get the next task and the next schedule for each robot to proceed.
 The compute function of the Entry will call the task scheduler to schedule the next task for each robot first and call the planner to plan the next actions.

-### System Overview

-<img src="./image/lorr2024_system_overview.jpg" style="margin:auto;display: block;max-width:800px"/>

-The image shows the system overview of the start-kit.
-At each timestep:
-1. the competition system calls the `Entry` for the proposed schedule and plan, providing the `SharedEnv` that stores the current state of the robots and schedule.
-Internally, `Entry` calls `Scheduler` to compute the proposed schedule and calls `Planner` to compute the proposed plan.
-2. Once `Entry` returns, the proposed plan will be passed to the simulator for validation, and the simulator returns the resulting state (current state) if the proposed plan is valid.
-3. The current state and proposed schedule are then passed to the Task Manager to validate the proposed schedule and check which, if any, tasks are progressed or completed.
-The Task Manager also reveals new tasks.
-4. Then the returned current schedule, current state, revealed tasks and other information will be passed to `Entry` through `SharedEnv` at the next timestep.

-Note that, once a robot **opens** its assigned task (completed the first errand of the task), the task cannot be re-scheduled to other robots.

 ### Understand the default entry
 In `src/Entry.cpp`, you can find the default implementation for entry.
 In the `Entry::compute()` function, the default entry calls the default scheduler first.
 After the scheduler finishes, robots might be assigned new tasks and their goal locations (next errand of the scheduled task of each robot) are stored in `env->goal_locations` for planner reference.